clinicaloffice/ie-mpage/README.md

 Angular 12 is the last version that supports Internet Explorer.
 Any version of Angular 12 equal to or greater than 12.2.13 except 12.2.14 will work with Clinical Office.

+>**A Valid Clinical Office:MPage Edition license is required to use this template.
+> If you do not have your development computer configured with your license key
+> this template will not compile.**

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically